 If you suspect and error in your XML get a quick validation on your XML File by copying and pasting your XML document into an online tool like https://www.liquid-technologies.com/online-xml-validator.
 This saves you the hassle of starting up a desktop editor and installing a plugin.
+Online XML validators are great for checking small XML documents without having to install a desktop tool.
 Be aware that your XML config files might contain sensitive data, do not use online validation tools if this is the case.

 A Great free and secure solution is the VSCode extension: XML Language Support by Red Hat.
 The UX is highly intuitive and a desktop editor like VSCode gives you a secure location to run verifications on XML files that contain confidential data.